📺 - Click here for our Example Content Library

 ¶ ZINKE ABANDONED MONTANA AND SAID THE TRADE WAR “HAD TO HAPPEN”

-Message: Zinke said higher food prices and harm caused to Montana farmers “had to happen.”
+Message: Zinke, who admitted tariffs cause inflation, said higher food prices and harm caused to Montana farmers “had to happen.”

 Ryan Zinke resigned from his post as Interior Secretary amid multiple ethics scandals.